nhm-usgs/prms/README.txt

 PRMS is packaged for personal computers using one of the Linux or Microsoft Windows operating systems.
 An executable file compiled for 64-bit operating systems is provided.
-The Linux executable was compiled using the gfortran and gcc compilers (8.3.0 version).
-The Windows executable was compiled using the Microsoft Visual Studio Community 2019, Version 16.3.7 and the Intel Parallel Studio XE 2019 Update 5 Composer Edition and Microsoft Visual C++ 2019 compilers.
+The Linux executable was compiled using the gfortran and gcc compilers (11.2.0 version).
+The Windows executable was compiled using the Microsoft Visual Studio Community 2022 (64-bit), Version 17.7.5 and the Intel Fortran version 2023.2 and Intel C++ Classic version 19.2 compilers.

 The source code and Linux Makefiles are provided to aid users in compilation on other computers.
 However, no support is provided for compilation.